-Welcome back to my Production Essentials series, where I seek to uncover what makes popular genres tick.
-Today is the turn of Synthwave, which is one of those genres that surely never would have existed had the internet not evolved into the dizzying repository of human endeavour that it is today.
+Welcome back to my Production Essentials series, where I seek to uncover the music production techniques that make popular genres tick.
+Today is the turn of Synthwave, which is one of those genres that would never have been borne without the help of the internet and its remarkable penchant for dredging up cultural artefacts from the past!

 The ability to access media of all kinds from across the ages at the click of a mouse has brought about a re-evaluation of and obsession with the past, putting young musicians in touch with artistic trends that have long since fallen out of fashion.

-Nostalgia is a driving force behind lots of forms of creative practice, but it’s especially important in the world of Synthwave, based as it is around the sound of classic 80s film and video game soundtracks - even if it’s a nostalgia for a time that was never actually lived through by those involved!
+Nostalgia is a driving force behind lots of forms of creative practice, but it’s especially important in the world of Synthwave, based as it is around the sound of classic 80s music technology, as well as film and video game soundtracks - even if it’s a nostalgia for a time that was never actually lived through by those involved!

-I’m going to stop my philosophical meanderings on the appeal of Synthwave there, because the simple fact is that lots of people love the sound of hazy synths and driving drum machines, and we at ModeAudio are no exception - join me as we dig into 5 production essentials of the genre below!
+I’m going to stop my philosophical meanderings on the appeal of Synthwave there, because the simple fact is that lots of people love the sound of hazy synths and driving drum machines, and we at ModeAudio are no exception, making them a focal point of our royalty-free sample pack catalogue - join me as we dig into 5 production essentials of the genre below!

 1. Beginnings: Choose Your Tempo